hagopjay/gcloud.map/Maths.mapz.md

-I'll create a comprehensive Mermaid diagram mapping the key figures, schools, and developments in Mathematics and Physics, starting from Archimedes through to modern times, with Newton as a critical connection point between both fields.
+A comprehensive Mermaid diagram mapping the key figures, schools, and developments in Mathematics and Physics, starting from Archimedes through to modern times, with Newton as a critical connection point between both fields.

 ```mermaid
 graph TB